glagoudas/glagoudas.github.io/_pages/about.md

 I was previously a [AAAS Congressional Science and Engineering Policy Fellow](https://www.aaas.org/programs/science-technology-policy-fellowships) working in Washington, D.C. as part of [Senator Markey's](https://www.markey.senate.gov/) team on [energy and the environment](https://www.markey.senate.gov/priorities/energy-climate-change-and-environment).
+I led the writing and introduction of 3 bills, including one that became law through the CHIPS and Science Act of 2022 ([Bioeconomy Research and Development Act](https://www.congress.gov/bill/117th-congress/house-bill/4346/text#:~:text=TITLE%20IV%E2%80%94BIOECONOMY%20RESEARCH%20AND%20DEVELOPMENT)), advancing biotechnology research.
+I also served as a AAAS Science & Tech Policy Fellow in the U.S. Department of State working on international biological policy and the prevention of biological weapons.

 Before that, I worked at DSM, a multinational company that creates products in nutrition, health, and materials.
 I applied my skills of project management, microbial sequencing, and microbiome analysis to help create products that can improve animal gut health.
 Our goal was to reduce the reliance on antibiotics for growth promotion in animals.